nodejs/admin/Moderation-Policy.md

 * Via a new Post in the same thread as the Post being requested for Moderation,
 * Via a new Post in the private nodejs/moderation repository.

-Note that Collaborators may Moderate non-Collaborator Posts at any time without submitting an initial request (see: [Non-Collaborator Posts][]).
+Note that Members may Moderate non-Members Posts at any time without submitting an initial request (see: [Non-Member Posts][]).

 Use of the [report@nodejs.org][] email address -- or private email to individual Moderation Team members -- is appropriate when the individual requesting the